andyyou/xeats-sdk/README.md

             price: 200
         },
         comment:"This is for student",
-        sn:""
     }
 ]
 ```
 ##### zoomMax
 - Type: `Number`
 - Description: The maximum scale level to zoom in for the seats map.
-Larger value can scale in a lagrer level.
+Larger value can scale in a larger level.
 Default is `2`.

 ##### zoomMin
 - Type: `Number`